Washington Lawyers' Committee for Civil Rights and Urban Affairs

 Washington, DC

-This is the 2023 fellowship description for this mentor organization.
-This fellowship position has been filled.
+This is the 2024 fellowship description for this mentor organization.
+This position has been filled.

 Workers' Rights is one of the Washington Lawyers' Committee's largest issue areas and it includes both systemic litigation and direct services to low wage workers who seek advice regarding a wide range of employment issues (including discrimination claims, wage theft claims, unemployment and workers’ compensation benefits, and other employment-related rights) at one of our monthly workers’ rights clinics.
-Fellows would be able to work at all levels of employment assistance for clients, both at clinics and also as part of litigation docket.

 The total ten-week stipend for this fellowship will be $7,000.